longevity-genie/just-chat/README.md

 ## Some notes
+0. Be sure to use ```docker pull``` from time to time since the containers do not allways automatically update when image was called with `:latest`
+   It might even cause errors in running -so keep this in mind

-1. After the application is started, you can access the chat interface at `0.0.0.0:3000`
+2. After the application is started, you can access the chat interface at `0.0.0.0:3000`

-2. Key settings in `docker-compose.yml`:
+3. Key settings in `docker-compose.yml`:
    - UI Port: `0.0.0.0:3000` (under `huggingchat-ui` service)
    - Agent Port: `127.0.0.1:9090:8089` (under `just-web-agent` service)
    - MongoDB Port: `27017` (under `chat-mongo` service)